 436 5th Ave, New Rochelle

 Sidney E. Frank Skate Park is located in New Rochelle.
 The park is open all year round, weather permitting.
 You are required to bring your own skateboard as well as safety gear.
 This park has more activities apart from skateboarding, such as kids’ kayaking, swimming, adult softball, and skating.
-The skatepark has ramps where you can do as many tricks as you want.
+The skatepark has ramps upon which you can do as many tricks as you want.
 The park is open dawn to dusk, March through November.
-Apart from having a big park filled with nature, this skatepark also boasts a train station next to it for easy transportation.
+In addition to the onsite park, this skatepark also boasts a train station next to it for easy access in the community.

 View this post on Instagram